nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### Deleting a person : `delete`

-Deletes the specified person from the FAPro.
+Deletes the specified person from FAPro.

 Format: `delete INDEX`